 Now, compression is the most common ulcer treatment.
 Lifting your legs above your heart, whenever possible, also helps.
 It’s also important to treat the underlying cause of the ulcer.
 Now, for venous ulcers, this includes closing the abnormal veins that causing venous insufficiency.
 Once again, you’d use ablation therapy.

-For arterial ulcers, a proper diagnosis must be made to determine the potential for wound healing.
-Compression therapy does not work for arterial ulcers and can make them worse.
+You need a proper arterial ulcer diagnosis to come up with a wound healing plan.
+Compression therapy does not work for arterial ulcers; it can make them worse.
 Treatments involve attempting to re-vascularize the leg through endovascular therapy.
 Treatment for neuropathic ulcers include debridement or removal of infected tissue, avoiding pressure on the ulcerated leg, and special shoes to prevent contact irritation.
+Also, for any kind of ulcer, elevation can speed healing by improving circulation.

 Ulcers of the lower leg can be prevented by checking your ankles and legs daily for early signs of ulceration.
 This is key to getting the preventative treatment you need.
 Taking daily walks, eating healthier, quitting smoking, and anything that improves overall circulation will go a long way in preventing ulcers and venous/heart conditions.